 - Tumors in the ears, may cause pain, hearing loss, or swelling.

-- Bladder and vaginal tumors may cause lead to trouble starting to urinate or having a bowel movement, or poor control of urine.
+- Bladder and vaginal tumors may cause trouble starting to urinate or having a bowel movement, or poor control of urine.

-- Muscle tumors may lead to a painful lump and are often thought to be an injury.
+- Muscle tumors may lead to a painful lump, and can be mistaken for an injury.

-Diagnosis of rhabdomyosarcoma is often delayed because of lack of symptoms, and because the tumor may appear at the same time as a recent injury.
-Early diagnosis is important because rhabdomyosarcoma spreads quickly.
+Diagnosis is often delayed because there aren't symptoms and because the tumor may appear at the same time as a recent injury.
+Early diagnosis is important because this cancer spreads quickly.

 - Chest x-ray